Lemon Law Arbitration Program

 Used CarsList Item 2

-A vehicle purchased or leased from a New York State dealer (one who sold or offered to sell three or more cars within the previous twelve-month period) for personal use with more than 18,000 miles is also subject to Lemon Law coverage depending on the mileage at the time of purchase (as follows):
+A vehicle purchased or leased from a New York State dealer (one who sold or offered to sell three or more cars within the previous twelve-month period) for personal use with more than 18,000 miles but less than 100,000 miles is also subject to Lemon Law coverage depending on the mileage at the time of purchase:

 Miles At Purchase Duration of Warranty